Ja-boop/rent-a-car/README.md

 ------------ | -------------
-npm run dev | runs the project in dev mode npm run schema:sync | sync the database with all the models npm run test | run jest tests and obtains the code coverage npm run test:dev | runs jest tests in watch mode(continuously)
+npm run dev | runs the project in dev mode npm run schema:sync | sync the database with all the models npm run test | runs jest tests and obtains the code coverage npm run test:dev | runs jest tests in watch mode(continuously)

 # Diagrams: